-There are two types of life insurance policies, term life and whole life.
-While there are a few times when whole life insurance is necessary, such as having children with special needs or a complex estate, most people are fine with term life.
+There are two types of life insurance policies, term life and permanent life.
 Term life gives you insurance for a set amount of time, such as 15 or 20 years, and no cash value.
 As a result, these policies tend to cost significantly less.

 Buy Only What You Need

 There’s no exact formula for determining exactly how much insurance coverage you’ll need.
 You should base the amount on how much money you believe it will take for your family to remain financially comfortable in the event of your unexpected death.
 You should also take into consideration making sure that there is enough to help cover college tuition for your children.
 It’s important to reevaluate your policy every time you have a major life change, like a new baby.
 You should also analyze your policy every couple of years, which will allow you to revise your total based on different factors, including reductions in the amount owed on your mortgage and other financial obligations.

 The cost of life insurance only goes up the older you get.
 At the same time, there may be less insurers willing to work with in the event that you develop health issues as you age.
 Consider buying life insurance as soon as the need arises, or even sooner.
 The younger you are, the less you are likely to pay, and the more likely you are to lock in a better rate.